christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   Your pace in Zone 2 will increase.
 This means you will be running the same pace in Zone 2 as you used to in Zone 3.
 It will feel easier and you will be able to hold it for longer.
-As others around you are breathing heavily, you'll be ticking along knowing that you are training exactly as you need to.
 Zone 2 pace will feel hard on your legs, but you'll be able to do it all day.

   Your stamina and endurance will increase.
 You will have a better oxygen